-Rugged terrain and abrupt changes in topography affect the aircraft pilot's ability to 'drape'; therefore there are positive and negative variations in sensor height with respect to the estimated range.
+Extremely rugged terrain and abrupt changes in topography affect the aircraft pilot's ability to 'drape'; therefore there are positive and negative variations in sensor height with respect to the estimated range.
+In average, the helicopter height above ground was 92 m.

 The ground speed of the aircraft varied from 30 - 110 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed is estimated to be 88 km/h.
-Magnetic data were recorded at 0.2 second interval resulting in less than 1 to 8 m point spacing.
-EM data were recorded at 0.1 second intervals resulting in data with a sample increment of less than 1 to 4 m along the ground.
+On average the ground speed is estimated to be 106 km/h.
+Magnetic data were recorded at 0.2 second intervals resulting in 6 to 8 m point spacing.
+EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 3 to 4 m along the ground.
 Spectrometry data were recorded every 1 second.
 The above parameters were designed to allow for sufficient detail in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.

-Navigation system uses both GPS and GLONASS satellite tracking systems to provide real-time WGS-84 coordinate locations for every second.
+Navigation system uses both GPS and GLONASS satellite tracking systems to provide realtime WGS-84 coordinate locations for every tenth datum (each second).
 The accuracy achieved by using both GPS and GLONASS satellites with no differential corrections is reported to be ± 5 m in the horizontal directions.